All MARUG courses are for MARUG members only. Not a MARUG member yet? Become a member!

 - Reading into existing data

 The costs of the SPSS course amount to 30 euros.
 The course will consist of 3 three-hour sessions.
-These sessions will take place at Zernike and will be scheduled in such a way that there are no clashes with any courses of the MSc Marketing.
+These sessions will take place at Zernike and will be scheduled in such a way that the clashes with the MSc Marketing are limited.
 The course will be given in the first three weeks of the semester.
-The subscription for the SPSS course has not been opened yet.
 The course is for MARUG members only.
 Not a member yet?
 You can subscribe here.

 The sessions will be on the following dates: